-At reconciliation the direct subsidy is recalculated to update the risk score.
-If the updated risk score leads to any change in the annual total of month-by-month direct subsidy payments, the plan will be paid (or will repay) the difference.
+At reconciliation the direct subsidy is recalculated using updated monthly risk factors.
+If the updated risk factors lead to any change in the annual total of month-by-month direct subsidy payments, the plan will be paid (or will repay) the difference.
 Generally, risk scores increase at reconciliation due to the availability of additional data.
 As a result, direct subsidy payments also typically increase.
-Not all beneficiaries will have an increased risk adjustment score, and there may be plan-by-plan variation from this general rule.
+Not all beneficiaries will have an increased risk adjustment factor, and there may be plan-by-plan variation from this general rule.